zest/base.resolver/README.md

             translate to a single `#`
      -  **`startup`** &#8594; is optional and is used to specify if a component is a starting component.
      -  **`native`** &#8594; is optional and is used to mark a component as native nodejs module.
-         -  Native modules are nodejs modules that are not compliant to the SOUL component structure
+         -  Native modules are nodejs modules that are not compliant to the zest component structure
          -  When a component is marked as native, no dependency will be injected in it.
          -  A native component can be injected into another component by its module name (as specified in `package.json` file.